thewhodidthis/animation/readme.md

 frameIndexMaybe = animation.start()
 ```

-The callback is passed a [`DOMHighResTimeStamp`](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) and the frame reference or `requestID`.
+The callback is passed a [`DOMHighResTimeStamp`](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) and the frame reference.
 Just in case, checks are included to allow for running multiple loops in parallel.